pattern-lab/patternlab-node/packages/docs/src/docs/php/upgrading.md

 ---

-title: Upgrading Pattern Lab | Pattern Lab
+title: Upgrading Pattern Lab
-heading: Upgrading Pattern Lab - PHP
+tags:
+  - docs
 ---

-{% capture m %}

 Pattern Lab 2 uses [Composer](https://getcomposer.org) to manage project dependencies.
 To upgrade an edition based on Pattern Lab 2 do the following: